 Babadag (Father Mountain) towering above the magnificent Oludeniz on the Southwest coast of Turkey is considered one of the best flying points in the world for paragliding.
-Beginners to the most experienced pilots in the world travel to Turkey to experience this thrill seeking activity with one of the best back drops to the 45 minute glide..
+Beginners to the most experienced pilots in the world travel to Turkey to experience this thrill-seeking activity with one of the best backdrops to the 45-minute glide.
 Jumping from 1600 – 2000 feet and flying over Oludeniz beach and the famous Blue Lagoon, it is without a doubt something NOT to be missed.
-Alaturka offer both pick up and drop off to your hotel in Fethiye with their paragliding trips.
+Alaturka offers both pickup and drop off to your hotel in Fethiye with their paragliding trips.

 Jump on a blue cruise

 We highly recommend not to miss a Fethiye to Olympos 4 day/3 night blue cruise, it will change your life!
-However if you are short on time, there are also day boat trips available.
-Some of the sites you can see on one of the day blue cruises include St Nicholas Island, Butterfly Valley, 12 Islands and the Fethiye Blue Cave.
-Alaturka offer trips on both double decker boats and sailing gulets.
+However, if you are short on time, there are also daily boat trips available.
+Some of the sites you can see on blue cruises include St Nicholas Island, Butterfly Valley, 12 Islands and the Fethiye Blue Cave.
+Alaturka offer trips on both double-decker boats and sailing gulets.

 Day trip to Rhodes

-Especially for those travelling for a while you may have started to look a bit fatigued – Fethiye has an abundance of hairdressers, barbers and nail bars.
-Get your hair washed and blow dried for around 15TL or get a close shave for not much more.
-Why not go the full extent and have a Turkish bath (Hamam).
-For around 30TL have a steam, sauna, exfoliation and bubble bath massage.
+Especially for those travelling for a while, you may have started to look a bit fatigued – Fethiye has an abundance of hairdressers, barbers and nail bars.
+Get your hair washed and blow-dried or get a close shave.
+Why not go the full extent and have a Turkish bath (Hammam).
+With a steam, sauna, exfoliation and bubble bath massage.
 You will feel a million bucks afterwards!